alantess/crypto/README.md

 # Requirements
-- All you need is a CSV with only open, high , low and close prices.
+- CSV with only open, high , low and close prices.

 # Implementation
 ```python